 It is clear Julian Assange was acting as a journalist and within the First Amendment

-Barry J. Pollack, a lawyer for Mr. Assange, said his client was being charged with a crime “for encouraging sources to provide him truthful information and for publishing that information.”
+Barry J. Pollack, a lawyer for Mr Assange, said his client was being charged with a crime “for encouraging sources to provide him truthful information and for publishing that information.”
 That dramatic step, he said, removed the “fig leaf” that the case about his client was only about hacking.

 The US extradition request is based on charges that stem directly from the publication of classified documents as part of Julian Assange’s journalistic work with WikiLeaks.
 Publishing such information is a cornerstone of media freedom and the public’s right to access public interest information, and must be protected rather than criminalised.

-“These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavor to inform the public about actions that have been taken by the U.S. government,” he said.
+“These unprecedented charges demonstrate the gravity of the threat the criminal prosecution of Julian Assange poses to all journalists in their endeavour to inform the public about actions that have been taken by the U.S. government,” he said.

 For most of American history, it was rare for the government to treat the leaking of its secrets to the news media as a crime.
 But starting in the second half of the George W. Bush administration and accelerating during the Obama administration, the Justice Department began making much more routine use of the Espionage Act to go after officials who provided information to the public through reporters, as opposed to actual spies.
 The World War I-era law criminalizes the disclosure of potentially damaging national security secrets to someone not authorized to receive them.

 On its face, the Espionage Act could also be used to prosecute reporters who publish government secrets.
 But many legal scholars believe that prosecuting people for acts related to receiving and publishing information would violate the First Amendment.

 That notion has never been tested in court, however, because until now the government has never brought such charges.